VitorJeronimo/CSCI3428_Eskasoni_Project/README.md

 ```
 The app will be available on `localhost:PORT` if you chose to run it locally, or `YOUR_SERVER_ADDRESS:PORT` if you are running the app on a production server.

+## Audio
+If you would like to change the audio for each letter, all you need to do is to record each letter separately and put all audio files inside the `audio/` folder.
+However, it is important that you use the same file names as the default audio files, otherwise the audio won't work in the game.

+After changing the audio files, run `./build_app.sh` script on the root folder of your server to successfully update the audio.

 ## Technical Guide
 This is a guide for any future developers or anyone trying to navigate through this app.